 During a divorce, parents can become increasingly angry and far more stressed than they were before reaching the decision to separate.
-Asset distribution, custody issues, parenting time plans, and many other difficult decisions can create tension in the home or any place that divorcing parents are brought together.
+Asset distribution, child custody, and visitation issues, parenting time plans, and many other difficult decisions can create tension in the home or any place that divorcing parents are brought together.
 Any fighting that may occur can leave a lasting impression on the children involved.

 Modern studies have shown that divorce can be a relief for children caught between fighting parents because they no longer live in the middle of the constant conflict.
 According to adolescent psychologist Nancy Cahir, “conflict between parents can be just as damaging as physical abuse.”
 Parental conflict can also lead to trust issues and difficulties with attachment.

 Fighting parents can cause an unexpected issue for their children.
 A child’s sleep pattern can be negatively affected by parental conflict, causing the loss of 30 minutes or more of sleep per night.
 If this loss occurs in the middle of regular sleep patterns it can be even more disruptive, leading to irritability and other behavioral issues.
 Parental conflict can even lead to physical illness in extreme cases.

 Studies by psychology professor Patrick Davies have shown that children exposed to fighting between parents do not get used to the conflict over time.
 Instead, they become more sensitive to it.
 Parents who stay together for their children’s sake are more likely to have a negative effect on them.
 Children exposed to conflict very often expressed the wish that their parents had divorced sooner.

 Children’s emotional and behavioral stability and growth are negatively affected by their parent’s hostility, however, unresolved conflict is much worse.
 Although parents should do their best to avoid exposing their children to conflict, they can reduce potential impact by allowing their children to see the issue end with compromise or resolution.